Jubin Nautiyal

-Jubin Nautiyal (born 14 June 1989) is an Indian playback singer and live performer.
-In June 2022, he won the IIFA award for “Playback Singer (Male)” for the song “Raataan Lambiyan.”
-He was awarded Upcoming Male Vocalist of the Year at 8th Mirchi Music Awards for his song "Zindagi Kuch Toh Bata (Reprise)" from Bajrangi Bhaijaan.
+Jubin Nautiyal (born 14 June 1989) is an Indian playback singer.
+In June 2022, he won the IIFA award for "Playback Singer (Male)" for the song "Raataan Lambiyan" from Shershaah and "Upcoming Male Vocalist of the Year" at 8th Mirchi Music Awards for his song "Zindagi Kuch Toh Bata (Reprise)" from Bajrangi Bhaijaan.
 He also won the Rising Musical Star Award at Zee Business Awards.
 He has since recorded songs for films in various Indian languages, predominantly Hindi.
 He is signed on by T-Series.

-Early life
+Early and personal life

-Jubin Nautiyal was born on 14 June 1989 in Dehradun.
+Jubin Nautiyal was born on 14 June 1989 in Dehradun, Uttarakhand, India to the Sarola Nautiyal family.
 His father, Ram Sharan Nautiyal, is a businessman and politician in Uttarakhand and his mother, Neena Nautiyal, is a businesswoman.
 He showed an inclination towards music at an early age of four, taking after his father's love for singing.
 He did his schooling up to eighth grade from St. Joseph's Academy, Dehradun.
 Thereafter, he continued his schooling at Welham Boys' School, Dehradun, where he formally studied music as a subject and built a base in classical music.
 He also learnt playing instruments like guitar, piano, harmonium, and drums.
 By the age of 18, Nautiyal was well known as a singer in his hometown of Dehradun.
 He performed live at many events and donated to charities.

-After completing his schooling, he moved to Mumbai in 2007 and joined Mithibai College.
-He continued to train in music (under Pandit Chhannulal Mishra in Varanasi) and ventured into Bollywood.
-During this time he met A.R.
-Rahman who appreciated his voice quality and suggested that he continue to work and explore his voice for a few more years before entering into the Indian Music Industry.
-Taking Rahman's advice, Nautiyal moved back to his hometown and continued to train under his schoolteacher, Mrs. Vandana Srivastava.
-He also took additional music lessons in the Hindustani classical music from his Guru Mr Samant.
-He spent four years polishing his skills in music, traveling and playing with different musicians, and traveled to Benaras to learn light classical from Chhannulal Mishra.
-He also took training in western music at a music academy in Chennai where he had the opportunity to study under veteran guitarist Prasanna.